PseudoDevs/IamGhost/abcmd7.md

-Last updated: 2024-04-10 04:17:54
+Last updated: 2024-04-10 04:18:27
-Random Quote: I have won every battle, yet somehow I'm losing the war.  -  Robb Stark
+Random Quote: In the end, we will all get just what we deserve. -